 Certain statements in this news release contain "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 or "forward-looking information" under applicable Canadian securities legislation (collectively, "forward-looking statements").
 Forward-looking statements include statements that may relate to our plans, objectives, goals, strategies, future events, future revenue or performance, capital expenditures, financing needs and other information that may not be based on historical fact.
 Forward-looking statements can often be identified by the use of terminology such as "believe", "may", "plan", "will", "estimate", "continue", "anticipate", "intend", "expect", "look forward to" and similar expressions.
 Forward-looking statements are necessarily based on estimates and assumptions made by us based on our experience and perception of historical trends, current conditions and expected future developments, as well as other factors we believe are appropriate.

-These forward-looking statements may include, but are not limited to: any possible regulatory path forward with respect to Brinavess®, including, specifically, resubmission of an NDA for Brinavess® and the timing of such resubmission and any related review by or correspondence with the FDA; any future rise in the prevalence of AF in the United States and the potential benefits of a rhythm-control strategy to prevent progression of AF; as well as the maximum possible extension of patent term that might be available covering the use of Brinavess.
+These forward-looking statements may include, but are not limited to, any future rise in the prevalence of AF in the United States and any potential benefits of a rhythm-control strategy to prevent progression of AF.

 By their very nature, forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the actual results, events or developments to be materially different from any future results, events or developments expressed or implied by such forward-looking statements.
 A detailed discussion of the risks and uncertainties facing Correvio are discussed in the annual report and detailed from time to time in our other filings with the Securities and Exchange Commission ("SEC") available at www.sec.gov and the Canadian securities regulatory authorities at www.sedar.com.
-In particular, we direct your attention to the risks titled "Clinical trials for our product candidates are expensive and time consuming, and their outcome is uncertain" and "The results of pre-clinical studies and initial clinical trials are not necessarily predictive of future results, and our current product candidates may not have favorable results in later trials or in the commercial setting" in Correvio's Annual Report on Form 20-F for the year ended December 31, 2017 .
+In particular, we direct your attention to Correvio's Annual Report on Form 40-F for the year ended December 31, 2018.
 All of the risks and certainties disclosed in those filings are hereby incorporated by reference in their entirety into this news release.

 While Correvio makes these forward-looking statements in good faith, given these risks, uncertainties and factors, you are cautioned not to place undue reliance on any forward-looking statements made in this press release.
 All forward-looking statements made herein are based on our current expectations and we undertake no obligation to revise or update such forward-looking statements to reflect subsequent events or circumstances, except as required by law.
 Investors are cautioned that forward-looking statements are not guarantees of future performance and accordingly investors are cautioned not to put undue reliance on forward-looking statements due to their inherent uncertainty.